 Polymorphous light eruption in Child

-PMLE is most commonly seen in women with lighter skin phototypes aged 20-30, but it can occur in either sex, all ages, and all ethnicities.
+PMLE is most commonly seen in women with lighter skin phototypes aged 20-30 years, but it can occur in all sexes, ages, and ethnicities.
 Approximately 20% of cases of PMLE present during childhood.
 Attacks most commonly occur during the spring and early summer months, especially after the first sun exposure of the season, and disappear during the winter.

 Although the condition frequently recurs, the tendency toward the development of PMLE and the severity of the eruption diminish with repeated sunlight exposure.
 This phenomenon is termed "hardening."
 As the summer proceeds, it has been observed that the incidence of new eruptions decreases.
 Prophylactic phototherapy supports this concept of hardening or tolerance.